oicr-gsi/shesmu/plugin-pinery/README.md

 To configure a Pinery source, create a JSON file ending in `.pinery` as follows:

     {
+      "provider": "foo-v2",
-      "provider": "foo",
+      "shortProvider": "foo",
       "url": "http://pinery:8080/",
-      "version": "v2"
+      "version": 2
     }

-where `provider` is an arbitrary string that will be baked into the `pinery_ius`'s `provider` field. `url` is the address of the Pinery server and `version`, which is optional, provides the Pinery data model version.
+where `provider` is an arbitrary string that will be baked into the `pinery_ius`'s `provider` field. `shortProvider` is similar, but will be used in `external_key`. `url` is the address of the Pinery server and `version` provides the Pinery data model version.

 For each configuration, the names of all and active projects are also available as constants.